CassandraSehic/CassandraSehic/_posts/2023-10-18-making-my-musical-memoir.md

 2. Each month of my life is completely different.
 Without reflecting on the past, its difficult to recognize how much I change each month.
 Four weeks is a long time!

 3. Keeping a music diary has has helped my memory, especially sequential memory, tremendously.
-My life and the sequence of events that it consist of seem a lot more orderly in my head than they used to be, ([which apparently makes me more human](https://neurosciencenews.com/sequential-memory-human-trait-23888/).)
+My life and the sequence of events that it consist of seem a lot more orderly in my head than they used to be, ([which, apparently, makes me more human](https://neurosciencenews.com/sequential-memory-human-trait-23888/).)

 ### Try it!
 Really, the main benefit I have gained from keeping this style of diary is the ability to click a few buttons and revisit a month in my life.
 The memories come flickering back almost like I've set up a little projector in my brain.
 I'd love to see the music diaries of others, and I'd encourage anyone to give it a try.
 It costs nothing, is super easy, and provided at least one person incredible benefits.
 Also, I can't forget to mention is the privacy and security of a music diary.
 If a strange music taste is the worst someone can get on me, I'll proudly keep my music diary open for public viewing.
 In fact, you can visit it [here](https://open.spotify.com/user/sehiccn?si=6819400a98b64de7).